carpentries-incubator/pangenomics/_episodes/04-manual-pangenomes.md

 We can check that we have 43 genes in total with `len(genes)`.

-Now, we want to know which one is the biggest genome (the one with more genes) to make the comparisions.
+Now, we want to know which one is the biggest genome (the one with more genes) to make the comparisons.

 First, we compute the unique genomes.